dcchut/spaceindex/README.md

 To build `pyspaceindex`:
 - Install the excellent [maturin](https://pypi.org/project/maturin/) package from pypi.
-- Navigate to the `spaceindex-py` directory in this repository, then run `maturin build` to build a copy of the wheel.
+- Navigate to the `pyspaceindex` directory in this repository, then run `maturin build` to build a copy of the wheel.
 To install the module in your current virtualenv instead, run `maturin develop` instead.

 ### Example usage